 Stress is a very familiar cause of bruxism due to the fact that it usually causes people to grind and clench their teeth as they’re overwhelmed with worries or tension.
 This puts an extreme amount of pressure on our gums and jaw muscles, making them sore over time.
 When this inflammation intensifies, then more force will be put onto your teeth which can lead to some serious issues such as cracking and chipping off enamel because of consistent use.
 But wait there’s more!
 Severe instances of bruxism could even result in difficulties when chewing food or talking.
 Can you imagine having trouble speaking?

 As our jaw muscles work overtime from clenching too hard or grinding for long periods, they become weaker and can lead to trouble eating and talking normally.
 Neglecting bruxism is not only uncomfortable but can also be expensive once medical treatment becomes a necessity.
 It's essential that anyone with symptoms of sleep bruxism or daytime teeth grinding due to stress should visit their dentist swiftly.
-Custom-fitted night guards offered by most clinics will fit your mouth size perfectly.
+Custom-fitted mouth guards offered by most clinics will fit your mouth size perfectly.
 Botox injections are another option, as well as simple lifestyle changes like drinking less coffee.
 There are many solutions available now to tackle stress-induced bruxism which in turn minimize further dental damage.
 Wondering if you might be experiencing the effects of this condition?
 Don't hesitate anymore - contact your dentist today!

 Devising Strategies to Mitigate and Treat Bruxism-Related Issues